marc-poljak/terraform-step-debug/examples/local-demo/README.md

 - `app-config.json`: A simulated application configuration in JSON format
 - `infrastructure.txt`: A simulated infrastructure report
 - `secrets.txt`: A simulated secrets file
+- `environment-[env].txt`: Information about the environment used
-- `delayed-report.txt`: A file that is created after a 30-second delay
+- `delayed-report.txt`: A file that is created after a delay (if enabled)

 ## Notes

-- The `time_sleep` resource introduces a 30-second delay to help demonstrate the step-by-step debugging capability of your tool.
+- The `time_sleep` resource introduces a configurable delay to help demonstrate the step-by-step debugging capability of your tool.
 - All files are created locally in the `output` directory.
 - No connections to external services or cloud providers are required.
+- Try running with different var-files to see how the tool handles different configurations.